ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.markdown

 * [Filter](../../../document-extensions/timeseries/querying/filtering)
   time series entries by their tags, values and timestamps.
 * [Aggregate](../../../document-extensions/timeseries/querying/aggregation-and-projections)
-  time series entries into groups by a chosen resolution, e.g. gather the prices of a stock that's been collected over the past two months to week-long groups).
+  time series entries into groups by a chosen time resolution, e.g. gather the prices of a stock that's been collected over the past two months to week-long groups).
+Entries can also be aggregated by their tags.
 * Select entries by various criteria, e.g. by the min and max values of each aggregated group, and [project](../../../document-extensions/timeseries/querying/aggregation-and-projections) them to the client.